WynnBuilderTools/WynnBuilderTools/README.md

 This tool is a third-party utility for the Minecraft server [WynnCraft](https://wynncraft.com/), designed to generate build combinations in bulk within the game, aiming to discover the most suitable builds with optimal attributes.

+The current toolkit consists of two main components: the build batch generation tool and the equipment filtering tool.

 ## Features

 - [x] Traverse and combine builds based on the provided equipment list, identifying valid builds and storing them in a database.
 - [x] Set conditions for validity checks, such as minimum attribute requirements, to filter out ineligible builds.
 - [x]  Calculate basic attributes (hp, ehp, hpr, elemental defenses, attribute points, mana steal, mana regen, life steal, life regen, walk speed).
-- [x] Convert builds into [hppeng-wynn](https://hppeng-wynn.github.io/builder) URLs.
+- [x] Convert builds into [WynnBuilder](https://hppeng-wynn.github.io/builder) URLs.
 - [ ] Additional attribute calculations.
 - [ ] Implement legality checks for Hive equipment.
 - [ ] Damage calculations.
   - [ ] Skill calculations.
   - [ ] Tomes calculations.
   - [ ] Powders calculations.
-- [ ] Equipment filtering tool to extract fitting equipment from all WynnCraft equipment, facilitating the creation of equipment lists.
+- [x] Equipment filtering tool to extract fitting equipment from all WynnCraft equipment, facilitating the creation of equipment lists.

-## User Guide
+## Batch Generation Tool User Guide

+The batch generation tool includes a build generator (builder.exe), a configuration file (config.toml), a WynnCraft item data file (items.json), and a database file (data.db).
+The item data file is sourced from [hppeng-wynn](https://github.com/hppeng-wynn/hppeng-wynn.github.io/tree/dev/data).
-This tool includes an executable program and a configuration file.
-All interactions are handled through the configuration file.
-The configuration file is outlined as follows:
+All interactions are handled through the configuration file, as shown below:

 ```toml
 # The configuration file primarily serves two functions: